Course-Hero-3/MotivateMe/mm-api/README.md

 1) npm install --save express@next morgan cors nodemon
 2) npm install --save bcrypt colors dotenv pg
+3) npm install --save jsonwebtoken
+(you could do all the top 3 steps in 1 step but up to you)

-3) psql -f motivateme.sql
+4) psql -f motivateme.sql
     a) then click enter (to clear the database and start over if you want)

-4) npm run dev
+5) npm run dev

 also:
 .env should look SOMETHING LIKE...